jprinet-jfrog/jfrog-monitoring/README.md

 docker-compose up -d
 ```

+Remark:
+- make sure that log files are accessible for fluent user

 #### Xray (optional)
 connect into the machine hosting **Xray** log files and copy the fluent folder.